Hero (2015 Hindi film): Soundtrack

 The music for Hero is composed by Amaal Mallik, Meet Bros Anjjan and Sachin–Jigar while lyrics are by Kumaar and Niranjan Iyengar.
-This was the first film, the other being the 2019 film Batla House, where Advani had not worked with Shankar–Ehsaan–Loy, though they were at parallel with Advani's successive release, Katti Batti.
+This was the first film where Advani had not worked with Shankar–Ehsaan–Loy, though they were involved at parallel with Advani's successive release, Katti Batti.
 The first song Main Hoon Hero Tera in Salman's voice, composed by Mallik and arranged & produced by Meghdeep Bose, was released on 9 August 2015 and it received more than 55 million views.
 The soundtrack was released on 14 August 2015 by T-Series.